Dominikwigh/coffee-shop/README.md

 To ensure that the Google engine will check the website sitemap file I have registered the url on the Google Search Console.

 #### Newsletter
 To allow the business to communicate with their customers to promote products and events through digital marketing, i have created a newsletter (One of three original models).
 The newsletter can be found at the bottom of the site, in the footer.
 Once the email address is submitted a success message is presented to notify that the user is signed up.
-If by chance the user tries to sign up agian, the user is notifyied that their email is already signed up.
+If by chance the user tries to sign up again, the user is notifyied that their email is already signed up.

 #### Coffee shop location
 I have used Google Maps within an iframe inside the footer to promote the physical store location to show customers how they can physicaly experience the businesses coffee.